How digital tools help Ashley with teaching sign language - The power of visuals

 Prior to the pandemic, I was using Google Slides, but it had no interactivity to go along with data collection.
 I then tried out Nearpod and Pear Deck, but they were not ASL friendly.
 Both programs limited the amount of images or megabytes I could upload.
 The GIFs or mini videos of me signing never uploaded properly.

-After the negative experiences using other platforms, I searched the internet to find an online program that could meet my needs, and finally found LessonUp.
+After the negative experiences using other platforms, I searched the internet to find an online platform that could meet my needs, and found LessonUp.
 I started using it and love how it works.
 It’s ASL friendly.
 It’s very visual.
 My students love it too.

 Covid brought more challenges to the start of 2022.
 LessonUp has really helped me and my students with switching easily to hybrid and remote learning.
-I’ve created LessonUp classes and my students can access those lessons from home, and are still able to interact with me within my lessons.
+I’ve created LessonUp classes and my students can access those lessons from home, and are still able to interact with me.
 I can still keep them on pace and see how they are doing, even if we are not in the same room.
 It has helped me provide more accessibility to my classroom.

 I like the fact that my lessons can be projected on a big screen, and also screen casted on a student’s device at the same time.
 I also use and really appreciate LessonUp’s testing and reports features as a game changer to understanding my students’ learning progression.
-It’s so nice to see how my students are doing collectively, as a class… It gives me the option to say to them: “oh hey, a majority of us missed this question, let’s go back and re-learn it.”
+It’s so nice to see how my students are doing collectively, as a class… It gives me the option to say to them: “Oh hey, a majority of us missed this question.
+Let’s go back and re-do it.”
 That’s great!

 Well, most colleagues are nervous because they’ve become so used to the same platform.
 Learning a new platform can seem daunting.
 What helped me were the LessonUp webinars.
 They helped me in finding new ways to incorporate interactivity, and I was inspired by other teachers’ lessons in the lesson library.